samualtnorman/hackmud-environment/README.md

 To gain type checking for the other scripts you've written in the environment, instead of starting your scripts with `function (...`, start them with `export default function(...`.

+> [!NOTE]
+> When using this format, to get autocompletes working in hackmud, you have to have a `// @autocomplete foo: "bar"` comment.

 ## Contributing
 Contributing is appreciated, especially if you have an API to add to the [type definitions](hackmud.d.ts).